 by Jan-Alexander Krause

-In 2021, the Cross Innovation Class will enter its third round.
+In this summer-semester, the Cross Innovation Class (CIC) will enter its third round.
 Interdisciplinary teams, consisting of students from different universities, will again tackle challenges from the practical area of the creative industries.
 Together with various companies, the project groups work on concrete solutions that combine technology and software with design and sound.
 The main topic for the inter-university student project in the summer semester 2021 is Smart City & Urban Tech.

 Creative, innovative, interdisciplinary

 A hands-on approach is the focus of the Cross Innovation Class.
 Particularly when it comes to developing interdisciplinary skills for a digitalized working world, curricula can be effectively supplemented.
 The motive of the Cross Innovation Class, as explained on the website of the Hamburg Kreativ Gesellschaft, is therefore the collaboration of universities and companies “in order to jointly tackle concrete challenges from practice over the course of a semester”.
 The students can even receive academic credit for the work they have done.
 The Cross Innovation Class is aimed at students of technology, spatial concept, design management, sound, cultural studies, urban planning, media and communication management and digital media.

 In addition to the opportunity to gain valuable practical experience, another aim of the interdisciplinary orientation of the Cross Innovation Class is to gain new perspectives.
 In order to do so, groups of students from different disciplines are formed at the beginning of the semester.
 They are supervised by lecturers and each group focuses on a problem related to real-life issues.
 The goal is the implementation of a concrete product solution, which is developed during the semester in an iterative process.
 This process involves various phases, such as idea generation, prototype development and feedback loops, before the project results are presented at a final public event.

 Dates and partners for the Cross Innovation Class in summer semester 2021 will be announced soon.
 If you are interested or have any questions, please send us an e-mail in advance.